robertsLando/Mqtt2Mqtt/README.md

 ## Why

 There is almost an MQTT gateway for every protocol out there.

-The problem in some cases is every gateway maps reads and writes in different ways depending on the protocol used.
-There isn't a standard way to map a protocol in MQTT topics and also there is not standard payload, some works with a JSON payload with different properties, others use a payload with just a numeric value and so on.
-This gateway inits his custom broker and sits between your MQTT gateways (or MQTT devices) and your broker.
-Here is an example schema:
+The problem is every gateway maps reads and writes in different ways depending on the protocol used.
+There isn't a standard way to map a protocol in MQTT topics and also there isn't a standard payload, some sends a JSON payload with different properties (like `val` or `value` or `data` for the value and `tms` `time` `timestamp` for the timestamp/date), others use a payload with just a numeric value.

+This gateway inits an MQTT broker that sits between your MQTT gateways (or devices) and your broker.

+Here is an example schema of how it works:

 ![Diagram](images/sketch_diagram.png)

+Note here there are some bold text **GET/SET** **from/to**.
+More about them in docs

 ## :electric_plug: Installation